 - Finally, a general consideration to guide you.
 Treat similar kinds of information in a similar manner, and different kinds of information differently.

 - The choices for text type are many times the hardest.
 The classic typefaces are always a very good place to begin looking.
-If you look in the typography books in the design room you will get a good sense of what those typeface families are.
+If you look in the typography books on the shelves in the design studio you will get a good sense of what those typeface families are.
 (20 Classic Typefaces) A short list of them would certainly include the following;

 Another list of twenty five classic typefaces including brief historical and design histories may be found here.